Print this role profile

 The role will, at times, include some operational tasks such as, software and hardware upgrades.
 The network analyst may also be required to implement test plans and test scripts to check load generation and stress across the network.

-A network analyst exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A network analyst exhibits a combination of capabilities from Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.